gameoft/cloud_developer_capstone/README.md

 ## Frontend

-The client application is already configured with the right parameters to access the dpeloyed AWS api.
+The client application is already configured with the right parameters to access the deployed AWS api.
 To run the React application run the following commands:

 ```